U.S. Financial Privacy Notice

 Please note:

 When you are no longer our customer, we continue to share your information as described in this notice.
+However, you can contact us at any time to limit our sharing.

 Questions?

-Any additional questions, please contact dpo@coinbase.com or go to https://help.coinbase.com/en/contact-us.
+Please contact dpo@coinbase.com or go to https://help.coinbase.com/en/contact-us

 Who we are